-The City agrees that time spent in investigating and settling disputes during working hours involving its employees by the Union Steward(s) shall be considered as time worked.
+The City agrees that time spent in Investigating the settling of disputes during working hours involving its employees by the Union Steward(s) shall be considered as time worked.
 The Union agrees to forward to the City a written list of the names of such Steward(s) and of replacement thereto.
-In order that the work of the City shall not be unreasonably interrupted, no Steward shall leave his/her work without first obtaining permission from his/her supervisor. (added March 1, 1998)
+In order that the work of the City shall not be unreasonably interrupted, no Steward shall leave his/her work without first obtaining permission from his/her supervisor.
+(Added March 1,1998)